nirenjan/libx52/po/README.md

 any new files that have to be translated.
 The file path is relative to the root of the project.

 The next step is to rebuild the translation template `libx52.pot`.
-To do this, run `make -C po update-po` from your build directory (where you ran `configure`).
+From the repository root, run `meson compile -C build libx52-update-po` (adjust `build` to your build directory), or `ninja -C build libx52-update-po`.
 This also updates any translation files (with `.po` extension) to include the new source strings.

 # Adding new languages (translators)